embiem/twitch-extension-starter/README.md

 In your extension's settings under Versions -> Version Assets, upload the created ZIP file.
 Then your're ready to move to "Hosted Test" in the Version Status section.

+## Alternative

+There's now an official developer-rig by TwitchDev, which gives you more boilerplate to work with.
+For an official solution, please go to https://github.com/twitchdev/developer-rig

 ## Notes

 This package references a fork of parcel-bundler that is stable and has a change to ensure no unsafe evals are used, which is not allowed in Twitch's iframes that will contain your extension.